Speaker / Host

-Jeremy Vine is the presenter of Channel 5’s daily topical programme Jeremy Vine and The Jermey Vine Show on BBC Radio 2.
+Jeremy Vine is the presenter of Channel 5’s daily topical programme Jeremy Vine and The Jeremy Vine Show on BBC Radio 2.
 He is a highly sought-after event host and conference facilitator.

-He studied then in 1986 Jeremy began his career as a trainee reporter at the Coventry Evening Telegraph in 1986 after studying English Literature at Durham University.
+Jeremy Vine began his career as a trainee reporter at the Coventry Evening Telegraph in 1986 after studying English Literature at Durham University.
 A magical time in the days of manual typewriters and hot metal presses the CET sold more copies than the Independent does now.

 He then became a BBC news trainee and a Today reporter who amongst other things was ambushed by rebels in Croatia and nearly died.
 He then became a political correspondent during the nineties, the Johannesburg based Africa correspondent and a Newsnight presenter ― the most frightening assignment of all, working alongside the legendary Paxman.

 These days aside from his regular radio and TV shows Jeremy now presents the graphics for all BBC election specials and was recently at the helm with David Dimbleby and Emily Maitlis for the 2017 General Election.

 His autobiography It’s All News to Me tells the vivid story of 25 years at the BBC in his unmistakably lively and self-deprecating style.
 A review in the Daily Telegraph said:

 “Jeremy Vine is the perfect diarist, because he is an exhibitionist who doesn’t mind looking stupid.
 So he has written a brilliant memoir detailing his adventures at the BBC, from political correspondent to the Today programme to number three at Newsnight to his present job on Radio 2.
 Vine is silly and joyful and he has written a silly and joyful book, which I adored.”

 In 2015 Jeremy swapped the Swingometer for the Samba, as a hugely popular contestant on Strictly Come Dancing.